-On the flip side, a non-insulated jacket provides greater versatility and can work well both at the resort or in the backcountry.
+Finally, non-insulated jackets provide greater versatility and can work well both at the resort or in the backcountry.
 The thinner construction doesn’t retain any significant warmth, which allows you to tune your baselayers and midlayers based on the conditions.
 For mild spring days or the uphill, you can go light and avoid overheating, or you always can layer up as needed in the cold.
-In the non-insulated category, Patagonia offers a range of designs from the resort-focused Departer and Powder Bowl to premium backcountry pieces like the PowSlayer and SnowDrifter.
+In the non-insulated category, Patagonia offers a range of designs from the resort-focused, uninsulated version of the Powder Town to premium backcountry pieces like the PowSlayer and SnowDrifter.
 In the end, both insulated and non-insulated ski jackets have their place.

 Like the warmth and insulation section above, a decision on whether or not to prioritize breathability correlates with your skiing or riding style.
 For days at the resort, and especially if you stay in-bounds, the breathability of your ski jacket is almost a non-factor (at most, you’ll want to open up its pit zips).
 But for sidecountry hikes and full-on uphill touring, staying cool should be at the front of your mind.
 That’s where jackets like the SnowDrifter or PowSlayer excel: their upgraded 3-layer constructions do an admirable job fending off moisture, but can also keep you surprisingly comfortable on the skin track.
-It’s worth noting that all of Patagonia’s ski jackets are fully waterproof and seam-taped, so they can’t compete with a non-waterproof softshell in mild conditions.
-But on cold backcountry days when you need both solid protection and good ventilation, the SnowDrifter, PowSlayer, and Triolet are great options.
+It’s worth noting that most of Patagonia’s ski jackets are fully waterproof and seam-taped (with the exception of the water-resistant Upstride), so they can’t compete with a non-waterproof softshell in mild conditions.
+But on cold backcountry days when you need both solid protection and good ventilation, the SnowDrifter, PowSlayer, Stormstride, and Triolet are great options.

 In terms of features, Patagonia ski shells really stand out in the market.
 Every jacket above is nicely tailored to a specific use and has the storage, protection, and adjustability to match.
-One shared component across the line is a loop at the back for attaching to a compatible Patagonia pant (and all of their current snow pants have this feature).
+One common component across the line (excluding the Stormstride, Upstride, Micro Puff Storm, and Untracked) is a loop at the back for attaching to a compatible Patagonia pant.
 By connecting the two, you can keep the jacket in place, which keeps it from riding up and ensures full coverage.
-In addition, all but the Triolet have a powder skirt—another nice feature for keeping you dry and warm.
-Storage designs vary based on intended use, but we like that they include a drop-in pocket along the interior across the collection for storing items like goggles or gloves.
+In addition, all but the Triolet and Upstride have a powder skirt or gasket—another nice feature for keeping you dry and warm.
+Storage designs vary based on intended use, but we like that they include a drop-in pocket along the interior on most models for storing items like snow goggles or gloves.
 A final shared feature is their high-quality hoods, which are helmet-compatible, easy to adjust, and stay securely in place even in inclement weather.

 From getting on and off a lift, to skiing through the trees, to being stuffed into a boot bag or pack full of sharp equipment, ski jackets see a lot of rough use.
 As such, they’re a pretty durable bunch overall with high-denier constructions (denier or “D” is the measurement of the weight of a thread and correlates with fabric thickness).
-Resort skiers are best off erring on the side of a tough build, and the Snowshot/Snowbelle and Departer jackets certainly do the trick.
-That said, their 75D outer fabric is a bit more vulnerable to tears than the burly 150D Powder Bowl, which makes that design the better pairing for skiers that spend their time slicing turns between trees.
+Resort skiers are best off erring on the side of a tough build, and the Powder Town jackets certainly do the trick.
+That said, their 75D outer fabric is a bit more vulnerable to tears than the burly 150D Storm Shift, which makes that design the better pairing for skiers who spend their time slicing turns between trees.
 For touring, it’s worth sacrificing a little in durability for a smaller packed size and less weight.
-These designs range from the reasonably tough SnowDrifter (75D) to the high-performance PowSlayer (40D) that’s thin enough to require a bit of extra care.
+These designs range from the reasonably tough Untracked (80D) to the high-performance Stormstride (40D) that’s thin enough to require a bit of extra care.

 Weight isn’t a top consideration for many skiers, but we think it should be at least on the radar.
-Even on resort days, a heavy and bulky jacket can have a negative impact on comfort and performance (it’s why we don’t like the 3-in-1 Snowshot and Snowbelle, which tip the scales at over 2.5 pounds each).
+Even on resort days, a heavy and bulky jacket can have a negative impact on comfort and performance (it’s why we don’t love the 3-in-1 Powder Town, which tips the scales at over 2.5 lb. for the men’s model).
 As we touched on above, backcountry skiers want to keep weight down while balancing weather protection and durability.
-The PowSlayer is Patagonia’s lightest at 1 pound 3.3 ounces and easy to throw in a pack, followed by the Triolet (1 pound 3.4 ounces), and SnowDrifter (1 pound 4.7 ounces).
-With resort use, you can add weight for extra durability, but it’s nice to have something that isn’t hefty and cumbersome.
-And in our experience, even the 1-pound-15.1-ounce Insulated Snowbelle is completely fine.
+The Stormstride Jacket is Patagonia's lightest at 1 pound 1.3 ounces, followed by the Triolet (1 lb.
+2 oz.), PowSlayer (1 lb.
+3.3 oz.), Upstride (1 lb.
+3.4 oz.), and Micro Puff Storm (1 lb.
+3.8 oz.).
+With resort use, you can add weight for extra durability, although it’s nice to have something that isn’t overly hefty or cumbersome.
+But in our experience, even the 1-pound-14.7-ounce Insulated Powder Town is completely fine.

 With dedicated resort and backcountry designs—as well as a few crossover pieces—Patagonia has one of the most complete and venerable ski and snowboard jacket collections available.
 But there are plenty of rival brands to choose from.
-At the high-end of the touring and downhill market is Arc’teryx, which has wonderfully tailored jackets that are long-lasting and extremely well-made.
-You undoubtedly pay a lot for them—their “cheapest” ski jacket is the $625 Sabre AR—but they’re often worth it for committed skiers.
-Brands that play well in the mid-range include Outdoor Research (their Skyward II goes head-to-head with the SnowDrifter), Helly Hansen, Flylow Gear, and Marmot.
+At the high end of the touring and downhill market is Arc’teryx, which has wonderfully tailored jackets that are long-lasting and extremely well made.
+You undoubtedly pay a lot for them—their “cheapest” ski jackets are the $749 Rush and $750 Sabre—but they’re often worth it for committed skiers.
+Brands that play well in the mid-range include Outdoor Research (their SkyTour AscentShell Jacket goes head-to-head with the SnowDrifter), Helly Hansen, Flylow Gear, and Trew Gear.
 The North Face also is a big-time seller, although we’ve found their strongest offerings fall on the budget side of the equation.
 From top to bottom, few can come close to matching Patagonia’s diverse and well-rounded lineup.

-Patagonia has a rich history of sustainable initiatives, and one of their latest efforts focused on their waterproof shells.
-Over the past few years, they’ve updated or introduced new models that utilize recycled face fabrics, linings, and insulation.
-And that’s culminated this season, where their entire collection of waterproof jackets (including non-ski-specific models) utilize recycled materials.
-Further, all are Fair Trade Certified, meaning that Patagonia put extra money into their production to ensure a safe working environment and fair compensation (for more, you can read about their involvement here).
-What this means is that Patagonia’s jackets cost more on average than most of the market, but they typically are more sustainable and there is greater transparency in how they are made and the potential environmental impact.
+Patagonia has a rich history of sustainability initiatives, and over the past few years, they’ve updated or introduced new models that utilize recycled face fabrics, linings, and insulation.
+Today, their entire collection of waterproof jackets (including non-ski-specific models) use recycled materials.
+Further, all are Fair Trade Certified, meaning that Patagonia put extra money into production to ensure a safe working environment and fair compensation (you can read more about their involvement here).
+And with their latest Powder Town, Storm Shift, Micro Puff Storm, and Untracked collections, Patagonia has started transitioning to PFC-free DWR coatings and fabrics that forgo the use of harmful fluorinated chemicals (the Storm Shift and Untracked feature builds that are entirely PFC-free, including their Gore-Tex shells).
+What this means is that Patagonia jackets cost more on average than most of the market, but they typically are more sustainable, and there's greater transparency in how they're made and the potential environmental impact.

 Ski jackets are a fun topic to research—and often end up as beloved companions on the slopes—but don’t overlook the pants half of the equation.
 They’re just as relied-upon in keeping you dry and comfortable—and arguably even more so if you spend a lot of time on a lift or sitting in snow.
 The good news is that ski pant collections often line up closely with ski jackets.
-Take the Snowshot/Snowbelle: the pant versions of the same name are Patagonia’s entry-level offerings for resort use, are lightly insulated, and have a similar face fabric and waterproof membrane.
-At the time of publishing, there are pant or bib versions offered for nearly the entire list above, excluding the Departer.
+Take the Powder Town collection as an example: The pant versions of the same name are Patagonia’s entry-level offerings for resort use, are available with or without insulation (in addition to a more protective bib design), and have a similar face fabric and waterproof membrane.
+At the time of publishing, there are pant or bib versions offered for all of the jackets on the list above with the exception of the Micro Puff Storm.
 It’s certainly not necessary to match your jacket and pant models, but doing so will get you a consistent fit, look, and performance.